 Do you feel like you have enough support as a primary music leader?
 Or are you at the stake level looking to provide helpful information to your primary music leaders?
 This 2023 singing time workshop is aimed to make you feel more prepared as a primary music leader!
 And also give ideas for stake leaders leading creating a stake singing time workshop.

 I have taught stake workshops a few times but I’ll be honest, they aren’t my favorite.
 I enjoy typing away in the comforts of my home office ;).
 It takes a lot of time and energy away from my family to put on workshops.
 Besides, I am able to reach such a broader audience through my little corner of the internet.

 So I created this “virtual” primary music workshop.
 You can work through the various sections at your own pace and your own time!
 If you have questions, leave a comment as I’d love to respond!

-I have a 2022 Singing Time Primary Music handout that follows the information presented below.
+Available to download is a 2023 Singing Time Primary Music handout that follows the information presented below.
 However, there is WAY more information linked below that I could ever put in a handout.
 So for the sake of space, I’ve condensed the handout considerably.

 Access my printables at my Resource Library.
 Instructions for accessing my Resource Library are found at the bottom of this post.

 So let’s delve right in with my 2023 Singing Time Primary Music Workshop!